 - Place a pail large enough to hold double the amount of ingredients in the kitchen sink or bathtub.
 Mix the baking soda and water in the pail, stir till the powder is dissolved.
 Then add the vinegar.

-- Remember that baking soda and vinegar reacts with fizzing, so use a big pail to account for this.
+- There will be plenty of fizzing with this when first mixed, so a big pail will come in handy to account for this.
 Once it’s stopped fizzing, pour into clean bottles, cap, then use 1/4 cup per rinse cycle.

 - Updated Info: The baking soda won’t be completely dissolved, just shake the bottle to mix the batch up before adding to the rinse cycle.

-Cheryl sent in this one that is scented with your favorite essential oils.
+Cheryl sent in this one that is enhanced with your favorite essential oils.

 I’ve had good success with this recipe and enjoy trying different fragrances just to keep things interesting.
 The scent is light once clothes have been dried and you can increase the amount of essential oils if the fragrance isn’t strong enough for you.

 - First mix the vinegar and water together then add the baking soda gradually, stirring the whole time.
-You will want to make sure to use a large pail to accommodate the fizzing activity from the baking soda and vinegar reaction.
+You will want to make sure to use a large pail to accommodate the fizzing activity from the bicarb/vinegar reaction.

 - Use a funnel to pour this mixture into a washed, gallon sized milk jug (plastic), add 1/3 teaspoon of your favorite essential oil, cap and seal then shake well.